 That’s why the concept of Neapolitan pizza a portafoglio is generally unknown abroad.

 What if we wanted to make a Neapolitan pizza a portafoglio at home?
 It’s hard with a domestic oven, but not impossible.
-Ideally, you should have an oven that reaches the temperature of 500°C/950°F to get the effect of the leopard spots on the crust and a soft dough.
+Ideally, you’d need a blazing-hot oven reaching over 450°C (840°F) to achieve the leopard-spotting on the crust and a soft dough.
 But with some tweaks here and there, you can get a decent result even with a traditional oven that only gets to 250°C/480°F.

-Recipe for a pizza a portafoglio homemade (5 people)
+Recipe for pizza a portafoglio homemade (5 people)

 What you need: